Pediatric Nurse Practitioner: Salary, what to expect, and next steps

 For a registered nurse with a BSN or associate degree and NCLEX certification, no further educational degree is required to become a pediatric nurse.
 They need to complete the necessary practical experience requirement in pediatrics and take the PNCB certification exam to become a Certified Pediatric Nurse (CPN).
 On the other hand, to become a Pediatric Nurse Practitioner, a postgraduate degree (either MSN or DNP) is required before taking the licensing exam.

-Now that you know all about what to expect as a pediatric nurse practitioner, are you ready to land your dream job?
-Watch my free masterclass on the top 3 mistakes keeping you from getting your nursing dream job.
+Now that you know all about what to expect as a pediatric nurse practitioner, are you ready to learn more?
+Check out my free NP Salary Report.